adrianxadamn/Team_of_Legends/README.md

 ####<b>4. <u>Unsolved Problems/Future Features to Implement</u></b>

-Due to time restraints, I wasn't able to prevent a User from creating more than one team.
+Due to time constraints, I wasn't able to prevent a User from creating more than one team.
 He/She should only belong to one team.
 Also, I wasn't able to implement a feature where users can join a team or a user can invite a user to join their team.

 When I have time, I would also like to implement a feature where users can create local tournaments and only a certain amount of teams can enter the tournament based on their overall skill level as a team and/or the tournament's format type.